ShyftXero/byoctf_discord/README.md

   - helps motivate teams who would give up if they felt they didn't stand a chance.
   - Can show MVPs for individual score.
 - Challenge dependencies
-  - Challenges are hidden until at least all flags from each "parent" challenge is solved.
+  - Challenges are hidden until all flags from each "parent" challenge (or dependecy) is solved.
-  - _pretty sure this is working._
+  - _pretty sure this is working as intended._
   - BYOC challenges can depend on byoc or non-byoc challenges.
     - Allows individuals to extend a challenge that already exists.
 - Reactive points for solves